kdamoah/sql-project/README.md

 ORDER BY CustomerLastName DESC;

-**Question 3**: Write a query to generate a list of customers with annual incomes greater than $50,000 that purchased a car.
+**Question 3: Write a query to generate a list of customers with annual incomes greater than $50,000 that purchased a car.
 Show the first name, last name, and annual income for each of these customers.
-(HINT: Purchase will have a value of “Yes”)
+(HINT: Purchase will have a value of “Yes”)**

 SELECT CustomerFirstName, CustomerLastName, AnnualIncome FROM Customer, Encounter
 WHERE Customer.CustomerID = Encounter.CustomerID AND AnnualIncome > 50000 AND Purchase = 'Yes';

-**Question 4**: Write a query to find which customers purchased vehicles despite having a “Good” or “Very Good” credit description?
-Show the first name, last name, and credit description for these customers.
+**Question 4: Write a query to find which customers purchased vehicles despite having a “Good” or “Very Good” credit description?
+Show the first name, last name, and credit description for these customers.**

 SELECT CustomerFirstName, CustomerLastName, CreditDescription FROM Customer, Encounter, CreditRating
 WHERE Customer.CustomerID = Encounter.CustomerID AND Customer.CreditID = CreditRating.CreditID AND Purchase = 'Yes' AND CreditDescription IN ('Good', 'Very Good');

-**Question 5**: Write a query that list salespeople’s first name, last name, and salary for salespeople who have 2 or more customers.
+**Question 5: Write a query that list salespeople’s first name, last name, and salary for salespeople who have 2 or more customers.**

 SELECT SalesPerson.SalesFirstName, SalesPerson.SalesLastName, SalesPerson.SalesSalary
 FROM Encounter